 The climb to the top (which is usually snowy!) needs to be guided, since it’s a whopping 5000m elevation, and symptoms like altitude sickness are common.
-Be sure to bring sunglasses too, because the sun reflecting off the snow can be blinding!
+Be sure to pack sunglasses and a hiking hat because the sun reflecting off the snow can be blinding!
 Despite these minor inconveniences, if you visit on a clear day, you’ll have some pretty unreal views from the highest point.

 Location: Cotopaxi Province

 Insider Tip: Little to no ATMs in the surrounding areas outside of Quito, so make sure you’ve got cash.